syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filter-bar.md

 ## Show or hide filter bar operator in filter bar cell

-In the Syncfusion ASP.NET Core Grid component, you have the ability to modify the filter operator for a column directly within the user interface during the filtering process through the filter bar cell.
+In the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Grid component, you have the ability to modify the filter operator for a column directly within the user interface during the filtering process through the filter bar cell.
 For instance, the default operator for filtering string-type columns in the filter bar is "startswith".
 Now, you can customize the default operator for a specific column using the filter operator feature.

 To achieve this functionality, you can enable the  [showFilterBarOperator](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_ShowFilterBarOperator) property within the [filterSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_FilterSettings).